Vinnie Pasquantino: 2025

 Pasquantino began the 2025 season as the Royals' starting first baseman.
 On June 5, 2025, Pasquantino matched a career high with four hits in the first game of a doubleheader at the St. Louis Cardinals.
-Between June 2-8, he went 13-for-26 with a double, two home runs, and 7 RBI in seven games, being named the American League Player of the Week for that span.
-Between August 18 and August 22, Pasquantino homered in 5 straight games to match a franchise record, previously done by Mike Sweeney from June 25-29, 2002 and Salvador Perez from August 25-29, 2021.
+Between June 2–8, he went 13-for-26 with a double, two home runs, and 7 RBI in seven games, being named the American League Player of the Week for that span.
+Between August 18 and August 22, Pasquantino homered in 5 straight games to match a franchise record, previously done by Mike Sweeney from June 25–29, 2002 and Salvador Perez from August 25–29, 2021.
 It was the second 5-game HR streak in the Majors this season, following Shohei Ohtani, who did it from July 19-23.
-Between August 18-24, he went 11-for-29 with two doubles, six home runs, and 12 RBI in seven games, being named the American League Player of the Week for that span.
-It is his third career American League Player of the Week honor, following June 2-8 this season and Aug.
-8-14, 2022.
+Between August 18–24, he went 11-for-29 with two doubles, six home runs, and 12 RBI in seven games, being named the American League Player of the Week for that span.
+It is his third career American League Player of the Week honor, following June 2–8 this season and August 8–14, 2022.
 His three such awards are tied with Carlos Beltrán for the 6th most in Royals history, trailing only George Brett (12), Hal McRae (5), Billy Butler (5), Mike Sweeney (4), and Bret Saberhagen (4).

 Pasquantino finished the 2025 season batting .264/.323/.475 in 160 games.
 He recorded 32 home runs and 113 RBI, the latter of which ranked third in the American League.

+2026

+Prior to the 2026 season, Pasquantino and the Royals front office were unable to come to an agreement on contract terms prior to the January 8, 2026, arbitration deadline.
+Pasquantino filed for a salary of $4.5 million, while the Royals filed for a salary of $4 million.
+On January 30, the Royals announced that they signed Pasquantino to a two-year contract worth up to $15.7 million.
+On June 14, it was announced that Pasquantino would miss roughly four-to-six weeks after undergoing surgery to repair a right hamate bone fracture.

 International career

-Pasquantino is of Italian descent, choosing to represent his ancestors' home country as part of the Italian national baseball team for both the 2023 and 2026 editions of the World Baseball Classic.
+Pasquantino plays for the Italian national baseball team in international competitions.
+He played in both the 2023 and 2026 editions of the World Baseball Classic.
+He was named team captain for the 2026 tournament.
+He initially began the tournament going 0–12.
+However, in the final game of group play against Mexico, he became the first player in WBC history to hit three home runs in a single game.
+Italy won the game 9–1, winning the group and qualifying for the quarterfinals.
+Team Italy went 4–0 in pool play, better than any other European team in the history of the WBC.

 Personal life

+Pasquantino is of Italian descent.
 Pasquantino and Ryann Harris announced their engagement in September 2022.
 Like Pasquantino, Harris attended Old Dominion University, where she played for the women's soccer team.
 The two married in December 2023.